Barnet Lease Extension - Free Consultation

 Decision in Barnet

-An example of a Lease Extension matter before the tribunal for a Barnet premises is Flat 2 2 Netherfield Road in April 2010.
+An example of a Lease Extension matter before the tribunal for a Barnet property is Flat 2 2 Netherfield Road in April 2010.
 The Tribunale held that premium payable for a 90 year extension to the existing Lease should be £7,705.
-This case related to 1 flat.
-The unexpired lease term was 76 years.
+This case was in relation to 1 flat.
+The unexpired residue of the current lease was 76 years.